 LC Beware Sneering Italians Note

-We’re not quite certain how our respected friends from Italy will feel about this version of their beloved affogato.
-A classic dessert, affogato takes its name from the Italian word for “drowned” and, fittingly, comprises a solitary shot of espresso poured over a diminutive scoop of gelato.
-Whereas this Southern belle riff relies on a caffeine-drenched, oversize scoop of ridiculously rich butter pecan ice cream.
-But based on what we’re hearing about this adulterated version, who cares what anyone else thinks?
-Just pass us a spoon.
+We’re not quite certain how our respected friends from Italy will feel about this butter pecan ice cream version of their beloved affogato.
+A classic Italian dessert, affogato takes its name from the word for “drowned” and, fittingly, comprises a shot of freshly brewed espresso dousing a diminutive scoop of gelato, whereas this Southern riff relies on an oversize scoop of ridiculously rich butter pecan ice cream.
+But based on what we’re hearing from those who’ve tried this adulterated version, who cares what anyone else thinks?
+Just pass us a spoon, please.

 Butter Pecan Affogato Recipe

 - Quick Glance

 - 30 M

 - Serves 6